 What to Expect at Your Provider's Office

 Your health care provider will feel your abdomen and kidneys for changes and use laboratory tests, such as a urine culture, to find out if you have a UTI.
-If the usual treatments do not work, your health care provider will explore the possibility that you have some other condition.
-Other illnesses, such as sexually transmitted diseases, can cause symptoms that mimic a UTI.
+If the usual treatments do not work, your provider will explore the possibility that you have some other condition.
+Other illnesses, such as sexually transmitted diseases (STDs), can cause symptoms that mimic a UTI.

 Doctors may presecribe antibiotics or other drugs to treat UTIs.
-The course for most antibiotics is 7 - 10 days, though shorter courses of treatment are also available.
+The course for most antibiotics is 7 to 10 days, though shorter courses of treatment are also available.

 Complementary and Alternative Therapies